After arriving in Sheffield 10 minutes later than planned, surely all hope was lost.

 The bus is our first double-decker of the day and carries the promise of ‘e-leather seats’, whatever they’re supposed to be.
-They’re certainly not electric in any way, save for the USB chargers, but it’s worth noting that putting the letter ‘e’ and a dash in front of a word doesn’t make the object in any way more modern or desirable.
+They’re certainly not electric in any way, save for the USB chargers, but it’s worth noting that putting ‘e-‘ in front of a word doesn’t make the object in any way more modern or desirable.
 Just as adding ‘2000’ as a suffix to provincial club names in the 90s didn’t make fights less likely to break out at their funky house nights.

 As we pull away from our bay, I spy a couple of bus spotters snapping eagerly away at the far end of the interchange.
 As with my new llama pals in High Lane this morning, I flash them a quick thumbs-up as an Easter Egg for one of their photos as we swing around the corner and into the city.